 Many heterosexual people fear needing care, but these fears are even more profound for people who are gay because they don’t know what kind of reception they’re going to get.

-How can we create a more inclusive environment for older LGBT people and those with dementia in social care services?
+How can we create a more inclusive environment for older LGBTQ people and those with dementia in social care services?

 Organisations can make little but powerful changes just by ensuring that their literature has diversity in it.
 For example, many brochures have white, heterosexual couples on the front, and it’s fine to have those images.
 But if these are the only images that you see, it immediately says that that’s “not inclusive of me”.
 The Safe to be Me booklet has a picture of two women together on the front.

-Do you think there needs to be greater later life LGBT activism?
+Do you think there needs to be greater later life LGBTQ activism?

 With activism, there are two ways of doing things.
 One is going out there marching and wearing badges and being political, and the other is more of a slow burn, “working within the existing systems” type of activism.